-White Oaks Trail is a 4.2 mile lightly trafficked loop trail located near Ste Genevieve, MO that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, camping, and nature trips and is accessible from March until November.
+White Oaks Trail is a 4.2 mile lightly trafficked loop trail located near Ste Genevieve, Missouri that features beautiful wild flowers and is rated as moderate.
+The trail is primarily used for hiking, walking, camping, and nature trips and is best used from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash